 Synagogue

-The wall of the beautiful dressed stone suggests it is a public building.
+The wall of the beautifully dressed stone suggests it is a public building.
 And the big rock next to the structure might have been part of a niche for the menorah and Torah scroll.
 The slot and the closeness to the Jewish burial cave support the theory that this was a synagogue.

 Burial Cave